quixio/quix-samples/python/destinations/MQTT/README.md

 # MQTT

-[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/MQTT) demonstrates how to consume data from a Kafka topic and publish it to an MQTT broker.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/MQTT) demonstrates how to produce data from a Kafka topic and publish it to an MQTT broker.

+The MQTT topic the example produces to will be `mqtt_topic_root`/`message_key`.

 ## How to run